ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/Easily-hosting-your-portfolio-online.md

 - Email contact form
 - Your address

-Let's start with the title and subheading of To start editing, open the `index.html` file with your text editor.
+Let's start with the title and subheading of the portfolio.
+To start editing, open the `index.html` file with your text editor.
 The following steps outline where to start:

-1. At the top of the file, change the text located within the `<title>` tags to whatever you like - I wrote: "Abraham Lincoln".
+1. At the top of the file, change the text located within the `<title>` tags to whatever you like - we wrote: "Abraham Lincoln".

 2. Customize the words wrapped in the `<h1>` tags.